justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 In my example queries I didn't make use of the fact that each source code line is in the RDF.
 Most triplestores have full text search capabilities so I'll write some queries that make use of that too.
+In general I haven't been overly impressed with search built-into Gitlab and Bitbucket (I haven't used Github's search much) so I wonder if keeping an RDF representation with full text search would be a useful approach.
+I'd love to see a SPARQL endpoints for searching hosted git platforms!

 I think this technique could be applied to other application-centric file formats.
 SPARQL Anything gets you part of the way there for [several file formats](https://github.com/SPARQL-Anything/sparql.anything#supported-formats) but I'd like to hear if you have other ideas.

+Please feel free to start a discussion above if you have ideas!